archana6malviya/Network-Traffic-Analysis/README.md

 ## Network Traffic Analysis using Wireshark and tcpdump

-This project demonstrates hands-on practice in capturing and analyzing network traffic on Windows and Linux virtual machines using Wireshark and tcpdump.
+To capture, analyze, and identify normal and suspicious network traffic using Wireshark and tcpdump in a virtual lab.

 ### Tools Used
 - Wireshark
 - tcpdump
 - Linux (Ubuntu)
-- Windows 10
 - VirtualBox

-### Key Activities
+### Scenarios Covered
+- ICMP traffic analysis
-- Captured live network traffic
+- DNS and HTTP traffic inspection
-- Applied filters for DNS, ICMP, TCP, HTTP
+- Packet capture using tcpdump
-- Analyzed failed SSH login attempts
+- SSH brute-force attack detection
-- Saved and reviewed PCAP files
+- Filtering and identifying suspicious traffic

-### Skills Gained
+### Key Learnings
-- Network traffic analysis
+- Packet-level traffic analysis
-- Packet inspection
-- Linux log analysis
-- SOC analyst fundamentals
+- SOC-style investigation approach
+- Hands-on experience with pcap files